julian-swart/big_rock/README.md

 ### What I want to explore is:

+- The relationship of boat size and amount of billfish caught
+- The relationship of boat brand and amount of billfish caught
-- Does boat size, boat brand, where the boat is from, or time of day affect the amount of billfish caught?
+- The relationship of where the boat is from and amount of billfish caught
+- Do the above relationships differ if the fish was released or killed?
+- Do the above relationships differ by the species of billfish? (blue marlin, white marlin, sailfish, spearfish)
+- Time of day when billfish get caught
+- Average time of fighting a fish
+- The businesses/job titles of the owners